 On September 8, 2020, the Company's board of directors adopted the C4 Therapeutics, Inc. 2020 Stock Option and Incentive Plan, or the 2020 Plan, which became effective on September 30, 2020.
 Upon adoption there were 6,567,144 shares of common stock reserved for issuance under the 2020 Plan.
-The Company's Board of Directors, the Compensation Committee of the Board of Directors, and the Chief Executive Officer of the Company are authorized to grant a broad range of equity-based awards under the 2020 Plan, including stock options, stock appreciation rights, or SARs, restricted stock awards, or RSAs, restricted stock units, or RSUs, performance awards and stock bonus awards to the Company's officers, employees, directors and other key persons, including consultants.
+The Company's Board of Directors, the Compensation Committee of the Board of Directors, and, in certain contexts, the Chief Executive Officer of the Company are authorized to grant a broad range of stock-based awards under the 2020 Plan, including stock options, stock appreciation rights, or SARs, restricted stock awards, or RSAs, restricted stock units, or RSUs, performance awards and stock bonus awards to the Company's officers, employees, directors and other key persons, including consultants.

 Following the effectiveness of the 2020 Plan, the Company ceased making grants under the 2015 Plan.
 However, the 2015 Plan continues to govern the terms and conditions of the outstanding awards granted under it.
 Shares of common stock subject to awards granted under the 2015 Plan that cease to be subject to such awards by forfeiture or otherwise after the termination of the 2015 Plan will be available for issuance under the 2020 Plan.
-As of December 31, 2020, the Company had 8,880,367 shares reserved under the 2020 Plan and 2015 Plan, and 3,851,003 shares available for future issuance under the 2020 Plan.
+As of December 31, 2021, the Company had an aggregate of 9,704,418 shares reserved under the 2020 Plan and 2015 Plan, of which 3,720,993 shares were available for future issuance under the 2020 Plan.

 The 2020 Plan provides for an annual increase, to be added on the first day of each fiscal year, beginning with January 1, 2021 and continuing until the expiration of the 2020 Plan, equal to the lesser of (i) 5% of the outstanding shares of common stock on the immediately preceding December 31st, or (ii) lesser number of shares determined by the administrator of the 2020 Plan, which is the Company's Board of Directors or the Compensation Committee of the Board of Directors.
-On January 1, 2021, the annual increase for the 2020 Plan resulted in an additional 2,152,981 shares authorized for issuance being added to the 2020 Plan.
+On January 1, 2022, the annual increase for the 2020 Plan resulted in an additional 2,434,443 shares authorized for issuance being added to the 2020 Plan.